cassproject/CASS/README.md

 Due to the performance improvements in the 1.5 version of CaSS, we highly recommend using Elasticsearch 7 with it as it's better configured to handle the load than previous versions.

 ## Release Process
- * Review dependencies, autocomplete version numbers
+ * `npm upgrade --save` Review dependencies, autocomplete version numbers
  * Increment version number in package.json and src/main/swagger.json
- * Increment elasticsearch version number to latest minor/revision in docker/standalone/DockerFile (https://hub.docker.com/_/elasticsearch)
+ * Increment elasticsearch version number (in Dockerfile and docker-compose) to latest minor/revision in docker/standalone/DockerFile (https://hub.docker.com/_/elasticsearch)
  * `npm install`
  * `npm run testWithCoverage`
  * In another command window, `npm run test:mocha` - Must not fail any tests.